mqttiotstuff/MyMQTTNodeIOT/README.md

 **Build your own HomeMade - Hacked Wifi MQTT devices**

-This project provide examples, and implementation to setup NodeMCU units , based on [ESP8266](https://fr.wikipedia.org/wiki/ESP8266) ,  publishing information or taking commands from a [MQTT broker](http://mqtt.org/).
+This project provide examples, and implementation to setup NodeMCU units , based on [ESP8266](https://fr.wikipedia.org/wiki/ESP8266)  and ESP32 families.
+These devices publish informations or taking commands from a [MQTT broker](http://mqtt.org/).

 **ESP** microchip family, is a quite nice and cheap piece for setting up custom solution, for less that 3$ you have an embedded microcontroller for handling the bridge between the software and physical world.